Discovery and recovery of crystalline materials with property-conditioned transformers: Introduction

-Transformer-based generative models present an alternative framework for materials design, offering inherent architectural flexibility and favorable scalability of text-based representations for structure generation\cite{yanInvariantTokenizationCrystalline2024, caoSpaceGroupInformed2024, mohantyCrysTextGenerativeAI2025, breuckGenerativeMaterialTransformer2025, kazeev2503wyckoff, alampara2024mattext}.
-The self-attention mechanism at the heart of transformers\cite{vaswaniAttentionAllYou2023a} can contextualise varying levels of inputs, including compositional, structural, and functional property information.
-Functional property conditioning has been achieved with transformer-based large language models (LLMs) such as NatureLM and AtomGPT, which fine-tune general-use models, to guide crystal generation based on specified numerical properties like bulk modulus or X-ray diffraction patterns, using token-based guidance\cite{choudharyAtomGPTAtomisticGenerative2024, xiaNatureLMDecipheringLanguage2025, choudharyDiffractGPTAtomicStructure2024, jablonkaLeveragingLargeLanguage2023}.
-Transformers face challenges conditioning on physical properties, as their discrete, digit-level tokenisation is fundamentally mismatched with continuous quantities\cite{levyLanguageModelsEncode2025, liExposingNumeracyGaps2025}.
-Standard tokenisation treats digits as independent categorical variables rather than continuous magnitudes, breaking the ordinal relationships in continuous data.
-As a result, the model struggles to interpolate values or grasp proximity in property space, a problem often compensated for with large amounts of data.
-While unlabeled structure datasets are constantly expanding (which lessens the problem for structure generation)\cite{schmidtImprovingMachinelearningModels2024, lematerial2024, kirklinOpenQuantumMaterials2015}, property-labeled datasets remain comparatively scarce.
-Hybrid architectures have also emerged, using flow matching to refine the discrete samples produced by large language models \cite{sriram2410flowllm}.
+Transformer-based generative models present an alternative framework for materials design, offering inherent architectural flexibility and favourable scalability by using token-based representations for structure generation~\cite{yanInvariantTokenizationCrystalline2024, caoSpaceGroupInformed2024, mohantyCrysTextGenerativeAI2025, breuckGenerativeMaterialTransformer2025, kazeev2503wyckoff, alampara2024mattext}.
+The core self-attention mechanism~\cite{vaswaniAttentionAllYou2023a} can contextualise diverse inputs in a unified manner, including compositional, structural and functional property information.
+Functional property conditioning is currently achieved in transformer-based large language models (LLMs), such as NatureLM and AtomGPT, by fine-tuning general-use models with token-based guidance~\cite{choudharyAtomGPTAtomisticGenerative2024, xiaNatureLMDecipheringLanguage2025, choudharyDiffractGPTAtomicStructure2024, jablonkaLeveragingLargeLanguage2023}.
+However, standard transformer architectures struggle to condition on continuous physical properties effectively.
+Discrete, digit-level tokenisation inherently disrupts ordinal relationships and prevents smooth mathematical interpolation~\cite{levyLanguageModelsEncode2025, liExposingNumeracyGaps2025}.
+Furthermore, using identical discrete tokens to encode continuous global properties and local spatial coordinates or physical descriptors forces a representational conflict within the embedding space.
+This gap can be resolved with enough data, but is problematic given the relative scarcity of specialised property-labelled crystallographic datasets~\cite{schmidtImprovingMachinelearningModels2024, lematerial2024, kirklinOpenQuantumMaterials2015}.